Best Value Faucets

 Four million cycles are equivalent to about 560 years of use in an average home kitchen.

-We think the odds are good that PVD+ discs will last for the entire lifetime of an In2aqua faucet without replacement.
+We think the odds are pretty good that PVD+ discs will last for the entire lifetime of an In2aqua faucet without replacement.

-Finishes, too, were limited initially to polished chrome and satin nickel for lavatory faucets and chrome and stainless steel for kitchen faucets.
-The company has added two new finishes, matte black, and gold, available on a few faucets.
+Finishes were limited initially to polished chrome and satin nickel for lavatory faucets and chrome and stainless steel for kitchen faucets.

-Read our in-depth review of In2aqua Faucets.
+Read our in-depth report on In2aqua Faucets.

-Graff designs and distributes but does not manufacture its faucets.
+Graff Faucets is a division of Meridian International Group, Inc., headquartered in Milwaukee.
+The company designs and distributes but does not manufacture its faucets.
 They are made by Valvex, S.A., another Meridian company, and imported from Poland.
 Valvex has been in the metal fabrication business since 1922.

 The faucets are gathered into two broad collections.